serdeliverance/blog/_posts/2022-04-04-java-interview-questions.md

 27. What are `Threads`?
 What they are useful for?
 How can you create a `Thread`?

-28. What does the keyboard `volatile`?
+28. What does the keyword `volatile`?

 29. Explain `ExecutorService`.